grdddj/done-for-today/plan.md

 - uncover which screens are missing either in Figma, or in tests - there should be a 1:1 mapping
 - goal is NOT to have everything pixel-perfect, goal is to catch obvious errors and to have a quick overview of the current state of the UI
 - is it possible to automatically export all the screens from Figma?
 We might then do a real-time comparison of the similarity
+- adding a search field to find screens with given text

 ## Other work